calistad/Customer_Analysis/Customer_sentiment.md

 If the company wants to predict future consumer sentiment, **Natural Language Processing** and **Neural Networks** are recommended.

-They may further use another model for cross-validation to achieve higher accuracy results.
+They may further use cross-validation techniques to achieve higher accuracy results.
+However, this would be **time-consuming** and **computationally intensive** for a large dataset.

 ## Resources